39TAP/Tap_PDMMP/README.md

 **Note, this project is experimental.
 Gameplay results may vary depending on WiFi stability, device type, so on.**

+**THIS DOES NOT WORK FOR IOS DEVICES, AS OF IOS 16 BETA.
+PLEASE USE AN ANDROID-BASED DEVICE.
+SORRY!**

 (And yes, there's an OBS widget.)

 ### How do I use it?